 Through millennia of chemical dissolution and water erosion, the subterranean fissures widened and large cavities were formed.

-The caves in the Alps are still in a development process today, although many cave systems, including large parts of the Eisriesenwelt, are no longer developing significantly due to drying up.
+The caves in the Alps are still in a development process today, although many cave systems, including large parts of the Eisriesenwelt, are no longer changing significantly due to dehydration.

 Ice in the cave